useinov12/pf-client/README.md

 # Personal banking tracker

-An App for tracking and analazyng data from all your banks using Plaid API
+Web app for tracking and analazyng data from all your banks using Plaid API

 [Live version](https://pf-bank.vercel.app/)